jisungahn10/jisungahn10.github.io/_projects/limms.md

 Latching Intelligent Modular Mobile System (LIMMS) is a 6 degree of freedom symmetric serial robot where each end can detach and reattach to function as the base or the end-effector.
 LIMMS was designed as a robotic solution to package transportation by minimizing spatial footprint while maintaining task scalability.
 Check out the paper by the Robotics and Mechanisms Laboratory (RoMeLa) for more information and details on the feasibility of LIMMS and its potential as a transportation solution.

 # Inverted Pendulum Mode
 In order for LIMMS to operate as the package’s mobility system, LIMMS needs to be able to move individually to proper locations in the right orientation around the package.
-To achieve individual mobility for LIMMS, I modeled LIMMS as an inverted pendulum (Figure 1), which is already well established in literature and learning curriculums and even in commercial products such as Segways.
+To achieve individual mobility for LIMMS, I modeled LIMMS as an inverted pendulum (Figure 1), which is already well established in literature and learning curriculums and even in commercial products such as Segways (Figure 2).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">